paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-079-definitions.md

 Subsec. (d)(3).
 Pub.
 L. 100–647, § 2004(f)(5), amended par.
 (3) generally.
 Prior to amendment, par.
 (3) read as follows: “The term ‘real property rent’ means amounts which would qualify as rent from real property under section 856(d) if such section were applied without regard to paragraph (2)(C) thereof (relating to independent contractor requirements).”

 Subsec. (e)(4).
 Pub.
 L. 100–647, § 2004(f)(1), inserted “or to pay such amounts” before “as may be required”.

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–21, title VII, § 70524(b), July 4, 2025, 139 Stat.
+282, provided that: “The amendments made by this section [amending this section] shall apply to taxable years beginning after December 31, 2025.”

 #### Effective Date of 2008 Amendment
 Pub.
 L. 110–343, div.
 B, title I, § 116(b), Oct.
 3, 2008, 122 Stat.
 3831, provided that: “The amendment made by this section [amending this section] shall take effect on the date of the enactment of this Act [Oct.
 3, 2008], in taxable years ending after such date.”